 Before you enter the game, you’re given a very customisable character creation page which is a wonderful thing to see.
 Starting with your race and character class, you move into selection how tall or small, body size, hair type and colour plus a huge range of other options to make the character completely unique.
 It’s nice to see such an in-depth character customisation screen as I was completely not expecting it but it was a nice surprise.

-Once in game and through the tutorial level, you are given a story quest to follow with optional side quests to find littered through the map.
+Once in-game and through the tutorial level, you are given a story quest to follow with optional side quests to find littered through the map.
 The map itself is split into different regions and sections with a small loading screen between each.
-Not only can you move into other regions if you find the entrance, you can also find random dungeons around the map.
+Not only can you move into other regions if you find the entrance, but you can also find random dungeons around the map.

 Going through the store with items which are purchasable, a lot of items are customisation which has no impact upon the game which I totally have no problem with.
 Other items include vouchers to re-roll skills and to expand on your house’s inventory which again, I have absolutely no problem with as it doesn’t give people an unfair step up in the game.